 PV must be carefully and routinely monitored by a hematologist/oncologist.
 These doctors specialize in diagnosing and treating blood disorders and blood cancers.

 Because many PV symptoms could be caused by other medical conditions, it’s important that doctors correctly diagnose PV.
 They do this by examining the blood and bone marrow to count the numbers of different blood cells and determine the level of erythropoietin, a hormone that stimulates the production of new red blood cells.
 A blood test also is used to determine whether certain gene mutations (changes) are present.
 About 95 percent of people with PV have a gene mutation called JAK2 V617F.
 Up to four percent of patients have a different type of JAK2 mutation (JAK2 exon 12).
 Usually, people are not born with these mutations; the gene changes typically occur in adulthood, for unknown reasons.
 A JAK2 mutation is a kind of switch that turns on and stays on, sending a constant signal to the bone marrow to produce blood cells.

 Through research in clinical trials, treatment of PV keeps improving.
 In this booklet, we’ll discuss the important parts of a treatment plan, new treatments being studied and tips for coping with symptoms.
-We’ll also review some frequently asked questions about PV and highlight the resources available to you through CancerCare® and other organizations.

 The goal of treating PV is to control symptoms, lower the number of blood cells and reduce the thickness of the blood.
 That’s important because blood with normal thickness flows better and is less likely to cause blood clots.
 Blood with normal thickness also ensures that the body gets enough oxygen.

 A number of treatments are used to control PV symptoms: